By the end of this section, you will be able to:

 - Discuss the prevalence and factors that contribute to the development of these disorders

 Most of the disorders we have discussed so far are typically diagnosed in adulthood, although they can and sometimes do occur during childhood.
 However, there are a group of conditions that, when present, are diagnosed early in childhood, often before the time a child enters school.
 These conditions are listed in the DSM-5 as neurodevelopmental disorders, and they involve developmental problems in personal, social, academic, and intellectual functioning (APA, 2013).
+While they are often diagnosed in childhood, many people live with them throughout adulthood.
 In this section, we will discuss two such disorders: attention deficit/ hyperactivity disorder and autism.

 Attention Deficit/Hyperactivity Disorder

 Diego is always active, from the time he wakes up in the morning until the time he goes to bed at night.
 His mother reports that he came out the womb kicking and screaming, and he has not stopped moving since.
 He has a sweet disposition, but always seems to be in trouble with his teachers, parents, and after-school program counselors.
 He seems to accidentally break things; he lost his jacket three times last winter, and he never seems to sit still.
 His teachers believe he is a smart child, but he never finishes anything he starts and is so impulsive that he does not seem to learn much in school.